How Leadership Coaching Works: A Behind-the-Scenes Look

 This isn’t about becoming someone else.
 It’s about architecting environments where everyone can excel, not just you.

-This is how leadership coaching works for lasting transformation – it changes what you build, not who you are.
+That’s why coaching is much more effective, and it’s how leadership coaching works for lasting transformation – it changes what you build, not who you are.

 The Questions Leadership Coaching Actually Answers